Have you ever wondered if letting your children see you cry was healthy?

 He broke down.
 His body heaved with noiseless sobs.

 It shattered me.
-I climbed into the back seat with him, held him, and sobbed with him.
+I climbed into the back seat, held him, and sobbed with him.
 When he was all cried out, he pulled away from me and studied my face.

 He said, “I’ve never seen you cry before.”